History of the National Cancer Institute

-- Conducting, coordinating, and promoting research and studies relating to the cause, diagnosis, treatment, and prevention of cancer
+- conducting, coordinating, and promoting research and studies relating to the cause, diagnosis, treatment, and prevention of cancer

-- Reviewing and approving grant applications to support promising cancer research
+- reviewing and approving grant applications to support promising cancer research

-- Providing training and instruction in the diagnosis and treatment of cancer
+- providing training and instruction in the diagnosis and treatment of cancer

-- Assisting and promoting similar research at other public and private institutions
+- assisting and promoting similar research at other public and private institutions

-- Receiving advice from cancer experts in the United States and abroad
+- receiving advice from cancer experts in the United States and abroad

-- Cooperating with state health agencies in the prevention, control, and eradication of cancer
+- cooperating with state health agencies in the prevention, control, and eradication of cancer

-- Collecting, analyzing, and disseminating the results of cancer research conducted in the United States and in other countries
+- collecting, analyzing, and disseminating the results of cancer research conducted in the United States and in other countries

 The National Cancer Act of 1971

-- Provided the NCI director with direct access to the president of the United States and required the NCI director to submit an annual budget, called the “bypass budget,” directly to the president, bypassing the approval of the NIH director or HHS, as required of other National Institutes of Health (NIH) institutes.
+- Provided the NCI director with direct access to the President of the United States and required the NCI director to submit an annual budget proposal, called the “professional judgement budget,” directly to the President, bypassing the approval of the NIH director or HHS, as required of other NIH institutes.

-- Mandated that the NCI develop its programs with the advice of a new National Cancer Advisory Board (NCAB), a presidentially appointed committee of 18 members, including both distinguished scientists and laypersons from the general public and 12 ex-officio members from other government agencies, and established the President's Cancer Panel (PCP), a three-member panel, which was specifically required to submit an annual report to the President and hold periodic public hearings.
+- Mandated that NCI develop its programs with the advice of a National Cancer Advisory Board (NCAB), a presidentially appointed committee of 18 members, including both distinguished scientists and laypersons from the general public and 12 ex-officio members from other government agencies, and established the President's Cancer Panel (PCP), a three-member panel, which was specifically required to submit an annual report to the President and hold periodic public hearings.